Death Row Records: 1996–2001: Tupac Shakur's murder, Suge Knight's incarceration, and decline

-2Pac's "The Don Killuminati: 7 Day Theory" was released in November 1996, just one week before Snoop Dogg's "Tha Doggfather", which both achieved Multi-Platinum sales.
-The following months, Death Row released Death Row Greatest Hits, Christmas on Death Row, Gridlock'd, and Gang Related.
+Death Row quickly released 2Pac's The Don Killuminati: 7 Day Theory in November 1996, just one week before Snoop Dogg's Tha Doggfather, which both achieved multi-Platinum sales.
+The following months, Death Row released the compilation albums, Death Row Greatest Hits, and Christmas on Death Row, and soundtrack albums for the films, Gridlock'd, and Gang Related.
 Nate Dogg's album, G-Funk Classics, Vol. 1 was supposed to be released on January 14, 1997, but got shelved due to issues at Death Row Records, despite getting released independently as a double disc the following year.
 On February 28, Suge Knight was convicted of probation violation and sentenced to nine years in prison, causing Interscope to drop their distribution deal with the label.

 Suge Knight's control over the label diminished, as Nate Dogg was able to leave, followed by Snoop Dogg and Kurupt.
 The Lady of Rage left after the release of her solo album Necessary Roughness to pursue an acting career, so did Michel'le with Hung Jury.
 Daz Dillinger departed in 1999 after the release of his debut album Retaliation, Revenge and Get Back, but produced for Big C-Style, and he later formed D.P.G.
 Recordz.
 During Knight's incarceration, Death Row released Suge Knight Represents: Chronic 2000 and Too Gangsta for Radio, which both received negative reviews.
 Both albums had the label's new signees, Tha Realest and YGD Tha Top Dogg, who were criticized for imitating the styles, looks, and vocals of 2Pac and Snoop Dogg.
 Also, Dead Man Walkin', a Snoop Dogg compilation of unreleased recordings, was released without his authorization.